ONSdigital/gptables/docs/getting_started/tutorial.md

 penguins_data = pd.read_csv("penguins.csv")
 ```

-Then construct the `GPTable`, defining some main elements.
-These will be displayed in the resulting
+Perform any data preparation, for example cleaning.
+Then construct the `GPTable` by defining some details
-spreadsheet.
-The `table` containing the data should be a `pandas.DataFrame`.
+about the data, such as its title and source.
+The  `table` containing the data should be a
+`pandas.DataFrame`.

 ```python
 penguins_table = gpt.GPTable(